-Cybersecurity Capstone\
+Cybersecurity Capstone (TACTBCAP)

 In the Cybersecurity Capstone course, students will develop the knowledge and skills needed to explore advanced concepts related to the ethics, laws, and operations of cybersecurity.
 Students will examine trends and operations of cyberattacks, threats, and vulnerabilities.
 Students will develop security policies to mitigate risks.
-AISD plans to offer this course beginning in the 2022-2023 school year.